saadkhan29/lesson-w10d01-express/README.md

 <br />

 You can check out the Request and Reponse headers in the Network tab in your Chrome dev tools.
 They contain a lot of key/value pairs that we will discuss and use throughout the course.
+Follow the [link](https://expressjs.com/en/guide/routing.html)

 ![](https://i.imgur.com/DIA7MR4.png)